-CAR T-cell therapies have given new hope to patients with relapsed/refractory (R/R) non-Hodgkin’s lymphoma (NHL) and more recently to patients with R/R multiple myeloma.
-Priced at more than $350,000 per infusion, these therapies also come with unique administrative and budgetary challenges for managed care organizations (MCOs) and providers.
-As the market for these novel therapies gains ground, we explore how MCO pharmacy directors and medical directors (PDs/MDs) approach reimbursement of these expensive new therapies for NHL and multiple myeloma and how reimbursement decisions in their largest commercial and Medicare Advantage plans impact prescribing among surveyed hematologist-oncologists.
+CAR T-cell therapies, such as Gilead / Kite Pharma’s Yescarta and Janssen’s Carvykti, have given new hope to patients with relapsed/refractory (R/R) non-Hodgkin’s lymphoma (NHL) and patients with R/R multiple myeloma.
+Priced at more than $400,000 per infusion, these therapies also come with unique administrative and budgetary challenges for managed care organizations (MCOs) and providers.
+As the market for these novel therapies grows, we explore how MCO pharmacy directors and medical directors (PDs/MDs) approach reimbursement of these expensive therapies for NHL and multiple myeloma and how coverage decisions in their largest commercial and Medicare Advantage plans impact prescribing among surveyed hematologist-oncologists.

 Questions Answered

-How are CAR T-cell therapies covered in commercial and Medicare plans and what kind of contracts and payment schemes are commonly used by MCOs to address the therapies’ high cost?
+• How are CAR T-cell therapies covered in commercial and Medicare plans, and what kind of contracts and payment schemes do MCOs commonly use to address the therapies’ high cost?

-What prior authorization requirements and other utilization management controls do payers apply to CAR T-cell therapy, and how do these restrictions affect prescribing by hematologist-oncologists?
+• What prior authorization requirements and other utilization management controls do payers apply to CAR T-cell therapies, and how do these restrictions affect hematologist-oncologists’ prescribing?

 Content Highlights